gabrielhora/mps3/README.md

 package main

 import (
+	"context"
 	"log"
 	"net/http"
 	"strconv"
+	"github.com/aws/aws-sdk-go-v2/config"
 	"github.com/gabrielhora/mps3"
 )

 func main() {
-    server := http.NewServerMux()
+	server := http.NewServeMux()

 	server.Handle("/", http.HandlerFunc(func(w http.ResponseWriter, req *http.Request) {
 		// no need to call `req.ParseMultipartForm()` or `req.ParseForm()`, the middleware
 		// will process the data, upload the files and return the following information.

 		// suppose a multipart form was posted with fields "file" and "name". fileKey := req.Form.Get("file")                                    // "<field>" contains the S3 key where this file was saved fileName := req.Form.Get("file_name")                              // "<field>_name" is the original uploaded file name fileType := req.Form.Get("file_type")                              // "<field>_type" contains the file content type fileSize, _ := strconv.ParseInt(req.Form.Get("file_size"), 10, 64) // "<field>_size" is the file size

 		name := req.Form.Get("name") // other fields are accessed normally

 		// ...
 	}))

+	s3cfg, _ := config.LoadDefaultConfig(context.Background())

 	s3, err := mps3.New(mps3.Config{
-        AccessKeyID:     "access_key_id",
-        SecretAccessKey: "secret_access_key",
-        Endpoint:        "api_endpoint",
-        Region:          "region",
-        Bucket:          "bucket",
+		// S3Config you can specify static credentials or custom endpoints if needed.
+		// By default if not specified the middleware you load the default configuration.
+		S3Config: &s3cfg,

 		// ACL used for the bucket when CreateBucket is true
 		BucketACL: "private",

 		// If true it will try to create the bucket, if the bucket already exists and
 		// it belongs to the same account ("BucketAlreadyOwnedByYou") it won't do anything
 		CreateBucket: true,

 		// ACL used for uploaded files
 		FileACL: "private",

 		// A logger that is used to print out error messages during request handling
 		Logger: log.Default(),

 		// Size of the upload chunk to S3 (minimum is 5MB)
 		PartSize: 1024 * 1024 * 5,

 		// Function called for uploaded files to determine their S3 key prefix.
 		// This is the default implementation.
 		PrefixFunc: func(req *http.Request) string {
 			return time.Now().UTC().Format("/2006/01/02/")
 		},
 	})
 	if err != nil {
 		// handle error
 	}

-    // To use it, just wrap the Handler (either the whole server or specific routes) _ = http.ListenAndServe(":8080", s3.Wrap(server)) }
+	// To use it, just wrap the Handler (either the whole server or specific routes) _ = http.ListenAndServe(":8080", s3.Wrap(server))
+}
 ```